JuliaWeb/MIMEs.jl/README.md

 The function implementations, including resolution for conflicting extensions (nginx > apache > mime-db > IANA), is based on [jshttp/mime-types](https://github.com/jshttp/mime-types).

+## Performance

 The database is parsed and processed by us, and written directly to the source code (see #3).
 This means that the package has no dependencies, and loads very fast:

 ```julia
 julia> @time import MIMEs; MIMEs.mime_from_path("a/foo.txt")
   0.023083 seconds (36.38 k allocations: 3.107 MiB, 39.83% compilation time)
 ```

+## Opinions

+While mostly cold and technical, this package contains a couple of opinionated choices:
+- We use multiple sources for MIME information, and when these sources have conflicting/duplicate information, we
+- `text/javascript` is used for `.js` and `.mjs` files, not `application/javascript`.
+This transition is still underway in official channels, but @fonsp prefers to start using `text/javascript` today.
+[More info →](https://github.com/jshttp/mime-db/issues/194)
+- `text/julia` is used for `.jl` files.
+This MIME is not (yet) official: [More info →](https://github.com/JuliaWeb/MIMEs.jl/issues/4)

 # See also